JonasBchrt/raw-gnss-fusion/README.md

 cd ../..
 ```

 We need to build from source since rather recent features are required.
+In the future, just `python3.7 -m pip install gtsam` might work.

 Make sure that the installation uses the correct Python version, i.e., the one which you installed in step 2.
 This can be a bit confusing since Ubuntu 20.04's system Python 3.8 will be used in the installation process, but Python 3.7 from step 2 is the target.